 Principles of Moral Normative Analysis

-Today we completed our discussion of moral normative theory by considering three major moral normative theories: Utilitarian Ethical Theory, which is really a cluster of consequentialist theories differing in assumptions about utility; Kantian Ethical Theory, which is our sole example of a deontological ethical theory; and Social Contract Theory, which is our principal example of contractarian ethical theory.
+Recall that we completed our discussion of moral normative theory by considering three major moral normative theories: Utilitarian Ethical Theory, which is really a cluster of consequentialist theories differing in assumptions about utility; Kantian Ethical Theory, which is our sole example of a deontological ethical theory; and Social Contract Theory, which is our principle example of contractarian ethical theory.

-Fortunately there are also large areas of agreement between Utilitarian Ethical Theory, Social Contract Theory, and Kantian Ethical Theory.
+Even so, it must be said that although they frequently have implications at odds with one another, there are still large areas of agreement between Utilitarian Ethical Theory, Social Contract Theory, and Kantian Ethical Theory.
 In particular, we considered some of the moral principles which seem equally justifiable on Utilitarian Ethical Theory, Kantian Ethical Theory, and Social Contract Theory grounds: Nonmaleficence, Beneficence, Autonomy and its four exceptions (Harm, Weak Paternalism, Strong Paternalism, and Welfare), and Justice and four ways of interpreting it (Equality, Need, Contribution, or Effort).
 To be sure, this is a lot of material to keep straight.
-You may find that using the examples we discussed in class, though, helps to clarify the various principles.
+You may find that using the examples we discussed in class, though, help to clarify the various principles.